Titus Andromedon: Character life

 Titus auditions for Sesame Street and is offered a role on the condition that he has a three-way with the producer and a puppet, Mr. Frumpus (Bill Barretta), which he refuses.
 He sees what appears to be Mikey cheating on him, and records his own version of Beyoncé's Lemonade before realizing he is wrong.
 He goes on to break up with Mikey because he did not want to have to put the stress on him of being his first and only boyfriend.

 Titus gets a job singing backup vocals for highly-offensive conspiracy theory songs, and ended up also singing lead vocals for a song called "Boobs in California", which proves a surprise hit.
 Titus' likeness is also used for the villain in a series of medicine commercials (which he auditioned for but the company thought he was crazy).

 Kimmy convinces Titus to go to church for the first time since he was twelve.
-He joins the choir, and ends up dating the lead singer, a man named Ruben (Michael Benjamin Washington).
+He joins the choir, and ends up dating the lead singer, a man named Reuben (Michael Benjamin Washington).
 He ends up breaking up with Reuben, realizing that while he is a great guy, he is not the right kind of guy for Titus.

 Titus ends up working for Jacqueline twice; first, she hires him to play her gay best friend and come into her apartment and throw a fit (in an effort to get her brother in law to stop trying to sleep with her).
 However, when this fails, Titus ends up pretending to be straight and in love with Jacqueline.
 She later hires him to sing the National Anthem over the phone for an NFL meeting, as a method of distracting the members while she climbed up the stairs to rejoin the meeting.

 After all this, Titus appears on Xanthippe Voorhees' interview show Profiles, replacing Kimmy who refused to do it.

 Jacqueline gets Titus a gig singing at a sports event in an attempt to get back Mikey, ending with Titus confessing his feelings.
 The experience makes Jacqueline decide to be Titus's agent.